 * Click here for rating key

 Chops Lobster Bar Restaurant Review: Two restaurants in one for atmosphere, and each reaching into the other's menu if needed, this long-popular Atlanta establishment does both aspects very well.
-Chops (upstairs) is the place for steaks, while the Lobster Bar (downstairs) is a seafood destination, but patrons may order anything from either menu regardless of where they're seated.
-We think the lump crab cake probably is the best in the city, although if available in season, it's hard to beat the soft-shell crabs.
+Chops (upstairs) is the place for steaks, while the Lobster Bar (downstairs) is a seafood destination.
+We think the lump crab cake is probably the best in the city, although if available in season, it's hard to beat the soft-shell crabs.
 Appointments to the latter will vary, sometimes being an Asian slaw or a chive beurre blanc.
 Lobster bisque is first-rate, and additional lobster meat is available for an upcharge.
 Halibut or wild-caught salmon in season are standouts in the fin department, but some may find the portion puny.
-Chops offers certified A5 authentic Wagyu Kobe beef.
-Standouts are the bone-in filet and the veal chop; the juicy Kurobuta pork chop comes pink as ordered.
-The sharable 20-ounce bone-in rib-eye’s flavor needs no embellishment, but if you must have one, the béarnaise is spot-on, and a slice of foie gras on top is a sensible splurge.
+Chops offers certified A5 authentic Wagyu Kobe beef filet at $25 per ounce.
+The shareable 20-ounce bone-in rib-eye’s flavor needs no embellishment, but if you must have one, the béarnaise sauce is spot-on, and a slice of foie gras on top is a sensible splurge.
 Try the flavorful bone-in filet; truffle butter enhances it nicely.
 Vegetarians will enjoy the sides and the salads, especially the chopped salad.
-For dessert, we recommend the chocolate toffee crunch pie with caramel ice cream from Moretti's, although the bread pudding is a popular alternative.
-The nearly book-length wine list has great depth in Champagnes and, given Chops’ meat mission, is heavy on red wines.
+For dessert, go for the chocolate toffee crunch pie with caramel ice cream from Moretti's or the bread pudding.
+The wine list has great depth in Champagnes and, given Chops’ meat mission, is heavy on red wines.
 But we find the by-the-glass wine list uninspired.
 Plus, the selections don’t pair well with the food.
-Solution: Pay the $15 corkage fee and bring a good bottle or half bottle with you.
+Solution: Pay the $15 corkage fee and bring your own.